 “The arts are an essential part of a well-rounded education that prepares students for success in the 21st Century workforce”

 Through the generous support of an individual donor, Portland Stage has come together with the Portland Museum of Art, Portland Symphony Orchestra, and Portland Ovations to create Culture Club-Portland to advance arts education in our city.
 This consortium has the aspirational goal of providing free arts experiences to every child in Portland Public Schools, every year.
 Through Culture Club, we inspire students by providing regular access to the arts, building community, and making the arts a consistent part of students’ education.
 Culture Club-Portland is generously supported through the philanthropy of an anonymous benefactor, The Old Bug Light Foundation, and the Ernie Ayer Education Foundation.

 At Portland Stage, we have developed a series of Education Programs tied to Common Core Standards that are designed to grow with students as they progress through all grade-levels.
-Thanks to Culture Club-Portland, Portland Stage donors, the Portland Education Foundation, the Maine Arts Commission, the Robert & Dorothy Goldberg Charitable Foundation, the Sam L. Cohen Foundation, and the Morton-Kelly Charitable Trust, we are able to offer these programs to Portland Public Schools at no cost to students or the schools.
+Thanks to Culture Club-Portland, Portland Stage donors, the Foundation for Portland Public Schools, the Maine Arts Commission, the Robert & Dorothy Goldberg Charitable Foundation, the Sam L. Cohen Foundation, and the Morton-Kelly Charitable Trust, we are able to offer these programs to Portland Public Schools at no cost to students or the schools.